miXTim/mixtim.github.io/README.md

 Each time the user modifies a task, the arrangement itself will be modified, and it must be saved permanently, so that pending tasks remain there if the current tab is refreshed or even navigated to another page.

+Fully keyboard accessible (except editing annotations).
 Contains two themes with light and dark mode.

 ---